PVQA.org November 2015 BOM- Modern Kaleidoscope 11.5” Unfinished

 Sewing:

-Match one of the long sides of A to the short side of B, press and sew.
+Match one of the long sides of A to the short side of B,

 Be sure you get the proper over lap on the ends of the seam and sew the seam with The B triangle up because that is the non-bias side.
 Trim the ‘dog ears’ and press the seam toward A.